 10. Save Money on Every Gallon Pumped — Automatically

-If you’re a savvy saver, you probably already use GasBuddy to help you find the cheapest gas station in town.
+You know your salary, and you’ve set your budget accordingly.
+But you can almost always find areas to cut costs.
+Use GasBuddy to help you find the cheapest gas station in town.
 It’s an easy — and free — way to avoid overpaying.

 But once you pull up to the pump, here’s something else you can do: Swipe your Pay with GasBuddy card to automatically save 10 cents per gallon on your first purchase (and 5 cents per gallon after that).

 The free discount card is tied directly to your checking account.
 It works at 95% of gas stations throughout the country, so you don’t have to drive around town just to find “your” station.
 Plus, you don’t have to wait for a rebate — it’s immediate savings.

 Simply and securely sign up through GasBuddy.
 Connect your bank account, enter your address, and GasBuddy will put a card in the mail.